 Personal Care Area Support (Daytime/Evening)

-Volunteers will help support the staff in assisting patients and guests that come to the Personal Care Area in The Lacks Cancer Center.
+Volunteers will help support the staff in assisting patients and guests that come to the Personal Care Area in Mercy Health Lacks Cancer Center.
 Duties will include: answering phones, greeting guests, setting up appointments, and also visiting with patients while they wait for their service.

 Pet Therapy (Daytime/Evening)